MathisBD/f-rep-voxel-rendering/README.md

 # f-rep-voxel-rendering
 Large scale rendering of f-rep geometry, using sparse voxel datastructures, on the GPU.

+# Building
+Go to /build and run :
+cmake -DCMAKE_BUILD_TYPE=Debug .. && make && ./proj

+To print shader debug messages on stdout, run the following before launching the program : export DEBUG_PRINTF_TO_STDOUT=true

 # Sources

 "Massively Parallel Rendering of Complex Closed-Form Implicit Surfaces"